MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-extension-types-and-scope.md

 You can deploy a DEV extension with the same `id` and `version`, but different content to multiple sandbox environments.
 You control when to publish, install, upgrade, uninstall, or unpublish the app because it is specific to your environment.
 You can also force sync the app.
 For more information, see [JSON Files](devenv-json-files.md#launch-json) and [Retaining table data after publishing](devenv-retaining-data-after-publishing.md).

+> [!NOTE]
-The `resourceExposurePolicy` applies differently to DEV extensions.
+> The `resourceExposurePolicy` applies differently to DEV extensions.
 For more information, see [Resource Exposure Policy Setting](devenv-security-settings-and-ip-protetion.md).

 <!-- allow download property is the only property which is effective from the policy set in the manifest and the rest of properties are set to true
 Apps published as dev extensions ignore the resource exposure policy settings.-->